Köniz

-Köniz (/de-ch/, /gsw/) is a statistical town (though residents still regard it as a village) and a municipality in the Bern-Mittelland administrative district right on the southern border to Bern in the canton of Bern in Switzerland.
+Köniz (/de-ch/, /gsw/) is a town and a municipality in the Bern-Mittelland administrative district right on the southern border to Bern in the canton of Bern in Switzerland.
 The municipality of Köniz as a single settlement would belong to the 15 most populous towns in Switzerland.
 It is also part of the larger agglomeration of Bern of about 400,000 inhabitants.

-The official language of Köniz is (the Swiss variety of Standard) German, but the main spoken language is the local variant of the Alemannic Swiss German dialect.